-The Harry Gwala District Municipality is vastly rural with 122 069 households.
+The Harry Gwala District Municipality is vastly rural with 120 069 households.
 As a water services provider the municipality provides water services by way of 150 water schemes that are running throughout the district.
 The rural schemes provide a basic level of service at RDP standard rendering those water schemes incapable of being billed.
-The Harry Gwala District Municipality billing covers about 12 582 urban households the majority of whom are indigent.